Perfect Hard-Cooked Eggs

 Place eggs in a saucepan large enough to cover with cool water by about 1-inch.
 Bring to a rolling boil over high heat.
 Cover and remove from burner.
 Let set for 16 minutes.
 Remove from stove, rinse in cold water and add some ice cubes to cool slightly.
 Remove eggs from the pan and cool before peeling or placing in refrigerator.
 To peel, crack the egg shell all over by gently rolling it on a counter.
 Starting at the wide end, remove the peel.

 Notes: The cooking time of 16 minutes is for large eggs.
 Medium eggs will take about one minute less, extra large need an additional minute.
 This recipe is foolproof but, to some degree, depends on the cook.
 For example, my mother made eggs this way, but needed only 14 minutes cooking time.
 When I did that, the whites were undercooked.
 After observing her, I realized that it took her much longer to drain the hot water and add cold water to the cooked eggs, during which time the eggs continued to cook.
-I cannot explain how some chefs cook their eggs for less than 14 minutes using the same method and, supposedly, get them done.
-It does not work for me.
+Some chefs cook their eggs for as few as 10 minutes using the same method and, supposedly, the eggs get done.
+I tried that several times, but it does not work for me.